-It has enjoyed bit of a renaissance in of late, but before you do anything, you need to know how to tune a Ukulele…
+It has enjoyed bit of a renaissance as of late, but before you do anything, you need to know how to tune a Ukulele…

 The name, Ukulele, has several different interpretations, both of Hawaiian origin.
 One translates it as ‘Jumping Flea’, and the other ‘The Gift That Came Here’.

-Though from the 1920s through to the 1950s, the Uke enjoyed huge popularity, partly due to George Formby’s use of it, and partly due to its portability, and the ease with which it could be learnt.
+Though from the 1920s through to the 1950s, the Uke enjoyed huge popularity, partly due to George Formby’s use of it – yeah we know it’s a banjolele in the picture -, partly due to its portability, and the ease with which it could be learnt.